College Code: SC

 Transfer Students

 Admitted and enrolled transfer students who have completed an AA, AS, or AA&S degree from the Virginia Community College System (VCCS) and have been offered admission to Mason by the Office of Admissions may be eligible for a waiver of all of Mason's lower level Mason Core requirements in accordance with the Guaranteed Admission Agreement.
-Students eligible for this waiver are still required by the university to complete ENGH 302 Advanced Composition (Mason Core) and a synthesis course.
-Transfer students who have been offered admission under the terms of the Guaranteed Admission Agreement and are pursuing a degree in the college are still responsible for any outstanding college requirements not covered by transfer coursework, including intermediate proficiency in a foreign language (required of BA students).
+Students eligible for this waiver are still required by the university to complete ENGH 302 Advanced Composition (Mason Core) and an Apex course.
+Transfer students who have been offered admission under the terms of the Guaranteed Admission Agreement and are pursuing a degree in the college are still responsible for any outstanding college requirements not covered by transfer coursework, including intermediate proficiency in a foreign language (required of Mason Science BA students).

 Graduate Education

-Mason's College of Science offers numerous graduate certificates, master's programs, and doctoral programs; the requirements for each can be found in the program's description in this catalog.
+Mason Science offers numerous graduate certificates, master's programs, and doctoral programs; the requirements for each can be found in the program's description in this catalog.
 More information regarding the college's graduate programs is available on the college's website.

 Graduate Admission